 New students and campus visitors may not be aware of our smoke and tobacco-free campus.
 We all share the responsibility of letting others know.
 The more we educate others, the fewer concerns there will be.

 A link on the College’s homepage informs visitors and this website provides additional information about our smoke and tobacco-free campus.
 We also have signs along roadways on campus and on the entrances to each of the campus buildings.
-We will be posting information on the Laker Hub and sharing information at campus events to help inform students and campus visitors.

 If you see people smoking or using tobacco anywhere on campus other than in personal vehicles, presume that they don’t know the policy and kindly let them know that Lake Land College is smoke and tobacco-free.
 Please be calm and friendly and don’t confront others in an accusatory way.
 If someone responds negatively to your assistance, simply walk away.